sogartar/quirks/README.md

 # Quirks

-Quirks is a mod for Battle Brothers that adds new perks and rebalances some existing once.
+Quirks is a mod for Battle Brothers that adds new perks and rebalances some existing ones.

 ## New Perks